-- We recommend filling up your car with petrol in Queenstown before heading out to Glenorchy.
+- I recommend filling up your car with petrol in Queenstown before heading out to Glenorchy.
 Queenstown isn’t exactly a cheap place for petrol, but you’ll have more options than in Glenorchy.

-- If you’re planning to camp along the drive, make sure you’ve stocked up on food and drinking water in Queenstown.
-Pak ‘n Save in Frankton is our top choice for getting groceries in Queenstown.
+- If you’re planning to go camping around Glenorchy, make sure you’ve stocked up on food and drinking water in Queenstown.
+Pak ‘n Save in Frankton is my top choice for getting groceries in Queenstown.

 - Also…pack a swimsuit, insect repellent (for sandflies) and sunblock.
 You just never know what the day may bring!